Sports at EYOF Maribor 2023

-artistic gymnastics, athletics, 3×3 basketball, road cycling, mountain biking, handball, judo, swimming, tennis, volleyball, canoe sprint, skateboarding, and football for girls.
+artistic gymnastics, athletics, road cycling, mountain biking, handball, judo, swimming, tennis, volleyball, skateboarding and 3×3 basketball.

-For the first time in the history of the European Youth Olympic Festival, there will be a skateboarding competition and for the first time a women’s football.
+For the first time in the history of the European Youth Olympic Festival, there will be a skateboarding competition, Mountain biking and 3×3 basketball.

 Athletics, the queen of sports, is a group of sports disciplines consisting essentially of four groups of athletic disciplines: running, throwing, jumping, and race walking.
 The beginnings of organized athletics date back to 776 BC, to the time of the ancient Olympic Games.